myrtheiw/PLASTICospar/README.md

 ## Camera Recommendation
 Below is the consideration for camera recommendation:
-High Resolution  Ensure quality and ability to capture small object i.e. Cigarette Butts Polarized Lens Filter  Reduce glare from artificial lights and reflective surface Wide Dynamic Rage  Able to handle various lighting scenarios Direct Connectivity to Laptop  either USB, HDMI, or WIFI which is crucial for real-time monitoring Power Source  AC adapter or USB to operate without battery concerns Mounting Capability  Camera fixed, need to be able to mounted
+1. High Resolution : Ensure quality and ability to capture small object i.e. Cigarette Butts
+2. Polarized Lens Filter : Reduce glare from artificial lights and reflective surface
+3. Wide Dynamic Rage : Able to handle various lighting scenarios
+4. Direct Connectivity to Laptop : either USB, HDMI, or WIFI which is crucial for real-time monitoring
+5. Power Source : AC adapter or USB to operate without battery concerns
+6. Mounting Capability : Camera fixed, need to be able to mounted

-Based on this Criteria, we found some camera: \n 1.Canon SX740: This is a great choice for 4K videos at 30p.
+Based on this Criteria, we found some camera:
+1. Canon SX740: This is a great choice for 4K videos at 30p.
 It's really light and has Optical Image Stabilization to keep your shots steady.
 Also, it's got Wi-Fi and Bluetooth, so connecting it to other devices is a breeze.
 Price around €409.99 in canon.nl

 2. Sony HX99: This compact camera is awesome for 4K videos.
 It comes with an 18.2 MP sensor and can zoom up to 30x, or even 60x with a special feature.
 Around €479.00 in sony.nl